MANUALS: BASKETBALL

 District and substate hosts should communicate with the schools involved regarding the ability to use the complimentary administrator cards for entry into the contest.

-District and Substate Tournament ticket prices are $6.00 each for all classes.
+All district and Substate quarterfinal and semifinal ticket prices are $6.00 each for all classes.
 Substate Final games are $8.00 each.

 The IHSAA will be using HomeTown ticketing during the basketball postseason.
 Additional information will be sent to schools regarding how to use this program.